jhpyle/docassemble/_docs/users.md

 "privilege" is that of "user," which has the lowest privileges.
 There are seven privileges defined by default in **docassemble**:

-* user
-* admin
-* cron
-* customer
-* developer
-* advocate
-* trainer
+* `user` - users with this privilege have no elevated privileges;
+  anyone who registers can be a `user`.
+* `admin` - users with this privilege can do everything.  `admin` privileges are required for editing the Configuration and administering user accounts.
+* `cron` - this privilege is exclusively held by the `cron` user.
+  When [scheduled tasks] run, they are run by the `cron` user with this privilege.
+* `customer` - nothing in the **docassemble** code gives the `customer` privilege any greater power than a `user`.
+This privilege exists because some **docassemble** developers might want to make a distinction between users who have paid money and users who have not.
+* `developer` - users with the `developer` privilege can use the Train, Package Management, Logs, Playground, and Utilities features.
+* `advocate` - users with the `advocate` privilege can use the Monitor feature.
+They have the ability to access user data.
+This privilege is intended for users who are not developers or administrators but who are expected to use the "multi-user interview" feature to enter users' interviews for purposes of providing support.
+* `trainer` - users with the `trainer` privilege can access the Train feature.

+The documentation will mention when a feature or function requires a particular privilege.
+For example, access to [API] endpoints depends on the privileges of the user whose [API] key is used to access the [API].

-A user who has the "admin" privilege can upgrade the privleges of any user by going to the [User List] on the menu.
-The user can add additional privileges by going to the [Privileges List].
+A user who has the `admin` privilege can upgrade the privleges of any user by going to the [User List] on the menu and editing the user.

-The "cron" user privilege is used exclusively by the code that runs [scheduled tasks].
+There is also an [API] endpoint for editing user privileges.

+The "privileges" system is intended to be used by **docassemble** developers in their interviews.
+An `admin` user can add additional privileges by going to the [Privileges List].
+In interview logic, you can call [`user_has_privilege()`] to send the user down a different logical path depending on what privilege or privileges the user has.

 When **docassemble** is first installed, it creates a user with "admin" privileges with the following login information: